noelherrick/phaxio-java/QUICKSTART.md

 The fax object can be used to reference your fax later.
 Well, now, wasn't that simple?

-If you have more than one file, you can pass in a list and com.phaxio.Phaxio will concatenate them into one fax:
+If you have more than one file, you can pass in a list and Phaxio will concatenate them into one fax:

 	HashMap<String, Object> faxParams = new HashMap<>();
     faxParams.put("To", "8088675309");